Paul Roberts

 Course 3

 Diane Baxter, pianist, educator and consultant, is the editor of Oregon Musician.
 She recently retired as Professor of Music at Western Oregon University where she received the Faculty Honors Award for Outstanding Creativity and the Pastega Award for Excellence in Teaching.
-Diane taught studio piano and courses in Ethnomusicology, Performance Anxiety, and Research Methods.
-Diane consults, performs and adjudicates far and wide, often giving workshops on performance excellence.
+Diane taught piano and courses in Ethnomusicology, Performance Anxiety and Research Methods.
+Diane performs and adjudicates far and wide.
 “The Science of Artistry: The Fourth String” was published in Clavier Companion in Nov/Dec 2013.
 Diane’s article, “Ethnomusicology and Alchemy” was published in the April/May 2020 edition of American Music Teacher.
-Diane began Piano at Tigh na Breac in 2018, an international annual workshop on the shores of Loch Etive in the Scottish Highlands.
+Diane began Piano at Tigh na Breac in 2018, an annual workshop on the shores of Loch Etive in the Scottish Highlands.
 The focus is on performance success and doing our best when it matters most.
-She lives, writes, plays and thinks in Brownsville, Oregon.

 Diane has been a regular participant at the summer school in France since 2012, both as a performer in the master classes and recently as a compassionate and wise teacher and counsellor of the intermediate class.